multiGamerAbc/MultiGame/README.md

 README For MultiGame System

 I have three videos included above: a demonstration of the application, an install and run guide, and a code walkthrough.
+Please check out the

 (This was a project for a Software Engineering course.
 The focus was on documentation, requirements engineering, validation, verification, diagrams... that sort of thing.
 It was not intended for us to focus too heavily on coding,